Personal profile

 I am a Spatial Data Science PhD candidate in the Spatial Policy and Analysis Laboratory (SPA-Lab) at the Department of Planning and Environmental Management, where I am supervised by Dr. Ransford Antwi Acheampong and Prof. Richard Kingston.
 I am also the recipient of the SEED PGR Scholarship.

-Prior to my Ph.D. study, I received my MSc degree from University College London (UCL) (Distinction) and BEng degree from King's College London (KCL).
-I also had professional experience working at companies and research institutions in engineering, public policy, and investment banking fields in Asia and Europe.
+Prior to my PhD study, I received my MSc degree from University College London (UCL) (Distinction) and BEng degree from King's College London (KCL).
+I also have professional working experience in engineering and investment banking fields in Asia and Europe.

 Research interests

-My research interests widely incorporate the interdisciplinary areas of computer science, geographic information science, and urban spatial science, including:
+My research interests widely incorporate the interdisciplinary areas of geographic information science and urban spatial science, including:

 - Urban Analytics